 You may also want to provide updates on the activities that your safety committee is working on or to shout out individual members of your team.

 No report would be complete without a section on areas of improvement or current challenges you’re trying to solve.
-This is your chance to notify upper management of any barriers your department is facing.
+The monthly report is your chance to notify upper management of any barriers your department is facing.

 In addition to the safety challenges, include the things you’re doing to overcome them.
-Share your plan for addressing these problems and any support you’ll need to do so.
+Share your plan for addressing these problems, and in your monthly write-up, any support you’ll need to do so should also be mentioned.